Nuclear Gandhi: Urban legend

 In 2012, 21 years after the original Civilization was released, the TV Tropes page for Civilization was edited by user Tunafish to add a claim that a software bug caused Gandhi to act much more aggressively, but did not include any proof for the claim.
 In November, the same information was added to Wikia.
 According to Sid Meier, over the next two years, the story spread across the Internet and each time someone doubted it, a link to a wiki was used as a proof.

 In 2014, the story gained publicity after a reposted Critical Miss comic caused a discussion in the comment section on Reddit over why Gandhi was made that aggressive.
-Ten days later, the video game news website Kotaku posted the article "Why Gandhi Is Such An Asshole In Civilization", which prompted other news websites and blogs to republish the information.
+Ten days later, the video game blog Kotaku posted the article "Why Gandhi Is Such An Asshole In Civilization", which prompted other news websites and blogs to republish the information.
 Soon, "Nuclear Gandhi" became a common video game Internet meme and joke.
-Moreover, as the "Nuclear Gandhi" meme spread, many people remembered that they were particularly annoyed by India in the first games of the Civilization series, a false memory attributable to the Mandela effect.
+Moreover, as the "Nuclear Gandhi" meme spread, many people reported having been particularly annoyed by India in the first games of the Civilization series, a false memory which has been described as an example of the Mandela effect.
 Information about "Nuclear Gandhi" was later added to Know Your Meme, which stated that the bug first appeared in Civilization II.

 On June 18, 2019, Firaxis marketing manager Kevin Schultz posted a tweet stating that he was going offline for two weeks due to a business trip to China, and offered to reflect on the question, "What if the widely shared and reposted story about Gandhi's love for nukes in the original Civilization being caused by a bug is totally false?"
 This prompted ex-Eurogamer columnist Chris Bratt to start a journalistic investigation.